 Psychotherapy Training and Accreditation

-Sally has a MA in Integrative Psychotherapy (2019) and a BA(Honours) degree in Counselling & Psychotherapy (2015) from Cork Institute of Technology.
-She also holds further qualifications from UCC: Diploma in Community Guidance and Support Studies for Young People (2008) and Diploma in Parent Mentoring (2007).
+Sally has a Master of Arts in Integrative Psychotherapy (2019) and a BA(Honours) degree in Counselling & Psychotherapy (2015) from Cork Institute of Technology.
+Sally also holds further qualifications from UCC: Diploma in Community Guidance and Support Studies for Young People (2008) and Diploma in Parent Mentoring (2007).
+Sally completed her Eye Movement Desensitisation and Reprocessing (EMDR) training in 2020.
+Sally also recently completed her Diploma in Supervision and Reflective Practice.

-Sally recently completed her Eye Movement Desensitisation and Reprocessing (EMDR) training (2020).
-Sally’s training has included developmental trauma, mindful self-compassion, contemplative neuroscience, polyvagal theory, somatic experiencing and CBT.
+Sally’s training has included developmental trauma, mindful self-compassion, contemplative neuroscience, internal family systems, polyvagal theory, somatic experiencing and CBT.

 Sally is a fully accredited member of IACP (Irish Association of Counselling & Psychotherapy) (M10845).